beachball

 3. Delete change files locally (unless disabled)

-5. Publish packages to npm in topological order based on the dependency graph (to reduce the chances that if there's a failure partway through, a published package might require unpublished versions)
+5. Publish packages to npm in topological order based on the dependency graph (so if there's a failure partway through, a published package won't reference unpublished versions)

 3. Bump and push to git (unless bumping or pushing is disabled):